The Three Investigators: Original editions

-Series background

-Characters
+Premise

 The Three Investigators are a junior detective team that initially came together because of a mental exercise club.
 They live in Rocky Beach, a fictional coastal town between Los Angeles and Santa Barbara.
 In some of their cases, the boys are supported by Alfred Hitchcock, the chauffeur Worthington, and the police inspectors Reynolds and Cotta.

 “We Investigate Anything” is The Three Investigators' trademark slogan on their business card.
 Most often, Jupiter is the one to hand over the card in a fitting moment to see the clients’ reactions to the three question marks.
 Often, that reaction is a joke, with the clients asking whether the question marks mean the investigators doubt their own abilities.
 Jupiter usually retorts something like: “That's our symbol. [...]
 The question marks stand for mysteries unsolved, riddles unanswered, puzzles of any kind.
 So we use it as our trademark.
 We investigate any kind of mystery.”

 To prove themselves, The Three Investigators usually have a lot of persuading to do in the beginning, as the clients often mistrust their abilities because the investigators are so young.

 In their first cases, The Three Investigators also provide, apart from their business card, a letter of recommendation from the Police Department of Rocky Beach signed by Chief Inspector Samuel Reynolds.
 It says: "The holder of this badge is a junior volunteer assistant to the Police Department of Rocky Beach.
 The authority advocates any support from third parties."

-The Three Investigators
+Jupiter

 Jupiter "Jupe" Jones, First Investigator—A former child actor named "Baby Fatso", although he hates it when people mention this.
 Jupiter is intelligent and stocky, and has a remarkable memory and deductive skills.
-Jupiter's parents (professional ballroom dancers) died in a car crash when he was four years old.
-Although “An Ear for Danger” mentions the car accident as their cause of death, in the episode “... das leere Grab” (German only), they are said to have disappeared following a plane crash.
+Jupiter's parents (professional ballroom dancers) died in an accident when he was four years old.
+Although “An Ear for Danger” mentions a car accident as their cause of death, in the episode “... das leere Grab” (German only), they are said to have disappeared following a plane crash.
 Jupiter lives with his uncle and aunt, Titus and Mathilda Jones, who manage a scrapyard.

 Jupiter's past acting ability benefits him frequently in mysteries because he can act older than he is, perform imitations of people when necessary and act less intelligent to extract information from potential suspects.

 Jupiter is a prolific reader and inventor and frequently invents a device that simplifies solving a mystery.
 Jupiter has a knack for interpreting clues to solve otherwise unsolvable mysteries.
 He also likes to play pranks on the other two investigators.
 Because of his intellectual side, Jupe is adept at using big words and frequently uses them to his advantage, particularly to seem older, annoy Pete, and startle adults.
 Jupe hates to dismiss an unsolved mystery, which frequently means that he drags Bob and Pete along for the ride.